-We develop your photos withing 2-3 working days and send them
+We make your photos within 2-3 working days and send them

 to you with invoice directly to the address you specify.

 The size of your digital photo comes from the aspect ratio which the photos were taken with.

 Digital photo files usually do not have the same aspect ratio as classic analogue photo prints (e.g. 10 x 15 cm), which is because the image sensors of (compact) digital cameras have different aspect ratios to analogue films.

 So that all of your digital photo can be seen on the photo paper it is proportionally adjusted to fit (reduced in size).
 Therefore the photo length is variable depending on the file.
 If your image file has an aspect ratio of 3:4, which is the most common setting for digital cameras, you get a size of 9 x 12, cm, 10 x 13.5 cm, 11 x 15 cm, 13 x 17 cm or 20 x 27 cm.

 You can determine the aspect ratio from the number of pixels.

 Simply divide the larger number of pixels by the smaller number of pixels.